glisadeveloper/rest_api/README.md

 	* Find in root folder database file (restful.sql) for MySQL and import
 	* In database.php from line 7 add your logins/database parameters for MySQL
 	* Use Postman collection for endpoints: https://www.getpostman.com/collections/4e12db0d0e17a61a87bf (replace local ip if you tested on server)
+	* You need to have PHP 8 version or above

 ### Other information
 	* This is a simple example of creating Api from scratch without using some framework